CHANGES TO THE PRIVACY NOTICE AND YOUR DUTY TO INFORM US OF CHANGES

 THIRD PARTY LINKS

-You can ask us or third parties to stop sending you marketing messages at any time by logging into the website and checking or unchecking relevant boxes to adjust your marketing preferences or by following the opt-out links on any marketing message sent to you or by contacting us at any time at the following email address: firstname.lastname@example.org
+You can ask us or third parties to stop sending you marketing messages at any time by logging into the website and/or the mobile app and checking or unchecking relevant boxes to adjust your marketing preferences or by following the opt-out links on any marketing message sent to you or by contacting us at any time at the following email address: firstname.lastname@example.org

 OPTING OUT /OPTING IN